Knowledge Base

 Phew!
 We've covered a lot of ground here – using Packages to bulk upload files to the Media Library, creating a Page Layout, setting up a Channel and adding content with the Content Type we made.

-Hopefully, you'll feel confident with the basics of TERMINALFOUR.
+Hopefully, you'll feel confident with the basics of Terminalfour.
 If anything wasn't clear or you think something should be added please feel free to add feedback below.
 Happy content editing!

 Back to top